openkoda/openkoda/README.md

 curl https://raw.githubusercontent.com/openkoda/openkoda/main/docker/docker-compose.yaml | docker compose -f - up
 ```

+#### Running dev/test instance without https

+Openkoda uses strict secure cookies setting to increase security.

+If you want to run a development/test instance of Openkoda without https and not using localhost then you need to disable secure cookies setting by:

+* Set the SECURE_COOKIE environment variable to false before starting docker compose, eg. SET SECURE_COOKIE=false (windows), SECURE_COOKIE=false (linux)
+* You may need to delete your locally cached Openkoda docker images with docker rmi
+* Then proceed as described here: https://github.com/openkoda/openkoda?tab=readme-ov-file#docker-compose

 ### ✅ Out-of-the-box features

 To significantly reduce development time and effort, Openkoda offers pre-built functionality and out-of-the-box features.